plblum/jivs/README.md

 ## ValueHosts
 Every value that you expose to Jivs is kept in a ValueHost.
 There are several types:

-- InputValueHost – For user input.
-The value may have validation rules applied.
-It actually keeps two values around when working with a UI: the value fully compatible with the model's property, and the value from within the editor.
+- `FieldValueHost` – For any field that may be validated.
+(Both UI Inputs and model properties.)
+It actually keeps two values around when working with a UI: the value fully compatible with the model's property ("native value"), and the value from within the editor ("input value").
-- PropertyValueHost – For a property on the Model.
-The value may have validation rules applied.
-- StaticValueHost – The value that is not validated itself, but its value is used in an InputValueHost's validation rule or is a member of the Model that is retained when Jivs is the single-source of truth.
+- `StaticValueHost` – The value that is not validated itself, but its value is used in an FieldValueHost's validation rule or is a member of the Model that is retained when Jivs is the single-source of truth.
-- CalcValueHost – For calculated values needed by validation rules.
+- `CalcValueHost` – For calculated values needed by validation rules.
 Classic example is the difference in days between two dates is compared to a number of days.
 You supply it a function that returns a value, which can be based on other ValueHosts.

 These objects are created by the ValidationManager for you, as a result of configuring it.
 Here is pseudo-code representation of their interfaces (omitting many members).
 ```ts